samseatt/fram-heart/Readme.txt

 Instructions:
   Open the fram-heart.Rproj project in RStudio.
   Knit fram-heart-final-report.Rmd to generate HTML or PDF project report.
+Ignore Ghostscript errors when knitting a PDF report.
   Run code/model.R to execute the models outside of the RMD file.